Harlan Ellison: Personal life and death

 Ellison married five times; each relationship ended within a few years, except the last.
 His first wife was Charlotte Stein, whom he married in 1956.
 They divorced in 1960, and he later described the marriage as "four years of hell as sustained as the whine of a generator."
 Later that year he married Billie Joyce Sanders; they divorced in 1963.
 His 1966 marriage to Loretta Patrick lasted only seven weeks.
 In 1976, he married Lori Horowitz.
 He was 41 and she was 19, and he later said of the marriage, "I was desperately in love with her, but it was a stupid marriage on my part."
 They were divorced after eight months.
-He and Susan Toth married in 1986, and they remained together, living in Los Angeles, until his death 32 years later.
-Susan died in August 2020.
+He briefly had a relationship with actress Grace Lee Whitney, allegedly ending it when he caught her smoking cannabis in his house.
+He and Susan Toth married in 1986, and they remained together, living in Sherman Oaks, until his death 32 years later.
+He referred to his home as "The Lost Aztec Temple of Mars".
+Susan died in August 2020, age 60.

 Ellison described himself as a Jewish atheist.

 In 1994, he had a heart attack and was hospitalized for quadruple coronary artery bypass surgery.
 From 2010, he received treatment for clinical depression.

-In September 2007, Ellison attended the Midwestern debut of the documentary about his life, Dreams with Sharp Teeth at the Cleveland Public Library in his hometown of Cleveland, Ohio.
+In September 2007, Ellison attended the Midwestern debut of the documentary about his life, Dreams with Sharp Teeth, at the Cleveland Public Library in his hometown of Cleveland, Ohio.
 This would be Ellison's last public appearance in his hometown.

 On about October 10, 2014, Ellison had a stroke.
 Although his speech and cognition were unimpaired, he suffered paralysis on his right side, for which he was expected to spend several weeks in physical therapy before being released from the hospital.

-Harlan Ellison died in his sleep, at home in Los Angeles in the morning of June 28, 2018.
+Ellison died in his sleep at his home in Los Angeles on the morning of June 28, 2018.
 His literary estate is currently executed by Babylon 5 creator J. Michael Straczynski.